Skip to Site Header Skip to Main Content Skip to Footer

 7. Reduce Nighttime Restlessness

 Thanks to its evenly distributed weight, the calming embrace also inhibits movement during the night.
 Suppose you or your partner constantly tosses and turns while sleeping.
 In that case, a weighted blanket has the potential to keep you still for more extended periods, which encourages a better night’s sleep.
-[10] With a blanket, you can get the relaxing pressure without constrictions to the legs.

 8. Promotes Melatonin Production

-9. Reduces Symptoms of Restless Leg Syndrome
+9. Help Reduce Symptoms of Restless Leg Syndrome

 Weighted blankets for RLS can help neutralize and counteract those prickling feelings in leg muscles, reducing the probability of interruptions from restless leg syndrome.
 In a recent study, participants with restless leg syndrome say their symptoms are less while sleeping when something heavy is pressing down on their legs, which a weighted blanket can provide.
 [11]